luchak/rp8/docs/user_guide.md

 hands-on control, and a song mode for recording music.
 Unlike the original, the audio output is crunchy 8 bit 5.5kHz mono sound, and the user interface is rendered in 16 colors at a chunky 128x128 resolution.

-Thanks for trying RP-8, and let me know if you have any thoughts!^[You can find various ways to get hold of me via [the RP-8 page on Itch](https://luchak.itch.io/rp8).]
+Thanks for trying RP-8, and let me know if you have any thoughts!^[To download RP-8, check out [the RP-8 page on Itch](https://luchak.itch.io/rp8).
+For feedback, get in touch with me [on Twitter](https://twitter.com/its_luchak), or check out the [Itch page](https://luchak.itch.io/rp8) for other methods.]

 # Getting Started